Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 The Snorri Sturluson monument at Hvammur

-Snorri Sturluson might also be the author of the Saga of Egill, about Egill Skallagrímsson and the settlers of Borgarfjörður in West Iceland.
+Snorri Sturluson might also be the author of the Saga of Egill, which recounts the life of Egill Skallagrímsson and the settlers of Borgarfjörður in West Iceland.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandHvammskirkja í Dölum - it was locked when we visited it for the 3rd time

-When you visit Hvammur you will find a monument by the Hvammskirkja church in the memory of Snorri Sturluson.
+When you visit Hvammur, you will find a monument by the Hvammskirkja church in memory of Snorri Sturluson.

-Hvammskirkja church is one of 5 churches on this peninsula.
+Hvammskirkja church is one of the five churches on this peninsula.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandHvammskirkja í Dölum

-The other churches, by all of which I made a stop, are Staðarfellskirkja, Dagverðarneskirkja, Skarðskirkja, and Staðarhólskirkja church.
+The other churches, at all of which I made a stop, are Staðarfellskirkja, Dagverðarneskirkja, Skarðskirkja, and Staðarhólskirkja.

-Check out my travel-blog on Snorri Sturluson to find out more about the life of this extraordinary chieftain.
+I have written another travel blog on Snorri Sturluson if you want to find out more about the life of this extraordinary chieftain.

 StaðarfellStaðarfell í Dölum West-Iceland